 Paramedic Jennie: Black eyes, split lips, drunken monks and a profession not for the faint of heart

 Jennifer Cubitt is a paramedic working in the Brockville, Ont., area, and a prolific chronicler of her life on the job.
-Jennifer Cubitt is a paramedic working in the Brockville, Ont., area, and a prolific chronicler of her life on the job.
+Jennie Cubitt is on vacation this week near Corpus Christi, Texas, which is a good thing, after the week she had at work recently where, among other highlights, she came in contact with a house full of drunken monks somewhere north of Brockville, Ont.

 Start the conversation, or Read more at Canada.com.